 Handy Frosting Tools:

-- Organic Gel Food Coloring — I like this organic gel food coloring set because they’re dairy-free, egg-free, gluten-free, and more.
+- Organic Gel Food Coloring (paid link) — I like this organic gel food coloring set because they’re dairy-free, egg-free, gluten-free, and more.
 The colors are highly pigmented so you only need a drop or two.

 Once the frosting sets, pack them in an airtight container.
 They will keep 4 to 5 days at room temperature or up to 10 days in the fridge when stored correctly.
 They can be frozen for up to 2 months.
 Thaw in the fridge or at room temperature.